Crosse/Crosse.PowerShell.Office365/README.md

     **Note**: The back-tick in the command above is PowerShell's line continuation character.
     You can type all of the options on the same line without the back-tick; I added it there for clarity since the line was too long.

- 1. You should not need to manually unblock a user.
-    The automated **[Check-Forwarding.ps1][check-forwarding]** script will automatically unblock users after their timeout period has elapsed.
+ 1. You should not need to manually unblock a user if you are using the automated **[Check-Forwarding.ps1][check-forwarding]** script, which  will automatically unblock users after their timeout period has elapsed.
-    (In the event that you do need to, see [`Unblock-Office365User`](#unblock-office365user) above.)
+    (In the event that you do need to manually unblock users, see [Manually Unblocking a User](#manually-unblocking-a-user) below.)

 ### Remediating Multiple Users at a Time